tamascsaba/jsconf-2024-presentation/slides/slides.md

 # Life is like to squat, find tha balance in your life.

 <!--
 Here’s my final takeaway: Life is like a squat—it’s about balance.
-Balancing mobility and stability is key in both sports and life.
-Similarly, balancing work and health leads to sustainable success.
+This is the both sports and life.
+Similarly, balancing work and health leads to the success.
 -->

 ---